proximax-storage/cpp-xpx-storage-user-app/README.md

 We can create a new drive to store our local files.
 To do this, we can press the `+` sign.
 This will prompt out a new window to create new drive.
 ![image](https://github.com/proximax-storage/cpp-xpx-storage-user-app/assets/121498420/eeed860a-262a-49b6-8e87-6554f905d6b7)

 Enter your preferred drive `Name`, `Replicator number`, `Max drive size` (in Megabytes), and your `Local drive folder` (folder in your PC that you want to make available as a drive), and then `Confirm`.
-After that, wait until there is notification that drive is created successfully.
+After that, wait until there is notification that the drive is created successfully.

 For now, the number of replicator we should use is `4`.
 Currently, each replicator can only store 2 GB data.
 So please create a smaller size drive (e.g. 100 MB, 200 MB).